Nic13Gamer/keyforge-node/README.md

-# Keyforge Node
+# Keyforge

-The monorepo for the Keyforge SDKs.
+The monorepo for Keyforge SDKs.

 Documentation is available [here](https://docs.keyforge.dev).